 G. Show how your community regulates communication tower construction, siting, and lighting to mitigate their risk to migrating birds.

-Most communication antennas in Lake Geneva are on City-owned water towers.
+Most communication antennas in Lake Geneva are on city-owned water towers.
 There are few free-standing towers.
 Lake Geneva’s zoning does permit towers in the industrial park areas as a conditional use.
-However, the city has never received an application to construct such a tower.
-While it is illegal to ban communication towers, this conditional use process will make it significantly more difficult to construct a tower in Lake Geneva.
-Unfortunately, there is an effort to regulate tower as a utility, thus reducing the City’s ability to regulate and restrict towers in the City.
+However, the City has never received an application to construct such a tower.
+While it is illegal to ban communication towers, this conditional-use-process would make it significantly more difficult to construct a tower in Lake Geneva.

 H. Document that your community operates a significant Lights Out program that dims building lights to reduce collisions during spring and fall migration or that you have an outdoor lighting ordinance that includes Lights Out during bird migration.

 Exterior Lighting Zoning Ordinance 98-707 - regulated.....The Geneva Lake Dark Sky Initiative is a local community movement raising awareness of light pollution in our area.
 Research shows that artificial light at night has negative effects on many species.
 This year the Geneva Lake Astrophysics and Steam organization (GLAS), affiliated with Yerkes educational outreach, is also working on ways to monitor and measure the amount of light pollution around the lake.
 In 2022 GLAS added full time Dark Skies staff to provide leadership, resources and outreach efforts to improve the dark skies status of the Geneva Lake community.
 More information on the GLAS Dark Skies educational programs can be found at https://glaseducation.org/dark-sky-office/